mvolkmann/MyUnixEnv/notes/GoNotes.md

   memory allocation/deallocation this is needed for real-time guarantees
 - you object to community standards for Go like using gofmt to format code

+## Largest Issues

+- lack of a standardized approach for handling package versions
+- lack of support for generic types
+  - needed for truly functional programming with generic functions like map, filter, and reduce
+- lack of support for immutable data types

 ## Annoyances

 - gofmt uses tabs for indentation which is bad for printing code